jj09/dotNetCasts/README.md

 # dotNetCasts

-This is the simple vlog application for publishing podcasts.
+This is simple vlog application for publishing podcasts.